lodefmode/moviecart/firmware/patches/patch2_kernel/README.txt

 * WARNING *

 This patch is permanent.
+And only applies to early MovieCarts (version 1.x from December 2024 and earlier))

 Make sure power is not interrupted while the patch is being applied.
 This patch fixes writes to ROM as well as being 7800 PAL startup compatible.
-It also plays all mvc files sequentially on the SD card automatically.
+It also plays all mvc files sequentially on the SD card automatically, plus other small improvements.

 Intstructions: